podspawnpodspawn

 podspawn create

-Create a persistent named machine
+Create a persistent named machine, optionally from a registered project branch

 Creates a persistent named machine.
 The container stays alive until you explicitly stop it with podspawn stop.